 As for the theories buzzing round true crime forums, the more I investigated, the less they made sense.
 It’s almost impossible to imagine that Kirsty was suicidal or sleepwalking as some Reddit threads suggest.
 Her father said that she was ‘happy and full of life’ and ‘never slept walked in her life’ – and after looking up at the terrifying height of the Palma apartments, I am convinced not even an adrenaline junkie would attempt to try ‘balconing’ from the tenth floor.
 Certainly not Kirsty, who friends say was scared of heights.

 Indeed, up until the last hour of her life, all of Kirsty’s actions made sense.
 Going away with friends for a hen party, the accommodation had been carefully picked: My Pretty Payma, self catering apartments with a pool, a two minutes walk away from the hustle and bustle of the main party strip.
 Nearly 20 girls flew out for the hen weekend, wearing matching pink t-shirts and looking forward to the blue of the pool, the whiteness of the beach, the pure joy of heading out with friends into a warm evening of laughter, drinks and dancing.
-She acted as any of us would have.
+She acted like any of us would have.

 What we still don’t know is what led her to leave her bedroom, less than an hour after friends captured a video of her peacefully snoring in bed.

 The only barrier that exists now, for the family, for the private investigators and for journalists like me, seems to be the Spanish authorities.
-Over the course of the documentary we uncovered some truly horrifying truth about the missteps made by the police – and yet any attempt to get the cops or court system to explain their missteps was met with hostility or silence.
+Over the course of the documentary we uncovered some truly horrifying truth about the missteps made by the police – and yet any attempt to get the cops or court system to explain their errors was met with hostility or silence.
 I hope pressure for the documentary will change that.

 We need justice for Kirsty’s family.
 We need to make sure that when a foreigner dies abroad, the case is always treated with respect, sympathy and above all, without wrongdoing.
 What happened to Kirsty could happen to us, and that is terrifying.